- Getting Started

 The choices that you make now will determine how quickly you can pull out different types of data in future, how your sales pipeline is organised and how easy it is for your Users to work with your data generally.

 We recommend starting with customisation of fields in the Companies, Contacts and Opportunities modules at an absolute minimum.
 We have a specific guide for Opportunities and the principles are the same for all other modules you can customise.

 To be able to send emails from your own domain within CRM, your IT Administrator will need to configure some DNS settings.

 We recommend that you pass on these instructions to them as quickly as possible.
-Note that you’ll still be able to send email from CRM without implementing these instructions, but the sending domain will be a Tall Emu one, rather than your own.
+Note that you’ll still be able to send email from CRM without implementing these instructions, but the sending domain will be a the CRM one, rather than your own.

 You can download this here and also view our video on the key features of the Outlook integration.